 This opens him up to do what Bond does.
 He can be anything and everything.
 Bond is sound, effective, vicious and lethal.
 He needs to get the job done.

-RY: Mainly I do bodyweight exercises.
+RY.
+Mainly I do bodyweight exercises.
 I do a lot of calisthenics exercises.
 Yoga.
 Hindu push-ups, Hindu squats, variations with kettlebells, rings if I have them.
-I may do 10 wind sprints and in between do 20-50 repetitions of exercises.
+I may do 10-wind sprints and in between do 20 to 50 repetitions of exercises.
 It’s a combination I’ve found to get in shape very quickly and stay in shape: cardiovascular and anaerobic.
 It’s high intensity with very little rest periods, so you’re constantly putting stress on your body.

 Bobby Holland Hanton